 As an option, you can add other herbs to this elixir along with the elderberries, if you like.
 I like adding herbs with high Vitamin C content such as rosehips or Lycii berries, as well as warming herbs like cinnamon, ginger, or cloves.
 The options are endless!

 I take one teaspoon of Elderberry Elixir every day through the cold and flu season to prevent illness.
-If I do end up coming down with something, I increase the dosage to one teaspoon 3 or 4 times a day.
+If I do end up coming down with something, I increase to one teaspoon 3 or 4 times a day.
 I find that in doing so, I get sick much less frequently and if I do catch something, I recover much more quickly.

 What is your favorite Elderberry recipe?